louisgt/SodaPop/docs/Running-a-basic-simulation.md

 - sodapop is the main simulation utility (or program).
 - --sim-type stability defines the type of input to be used for the simulation.
 In our case, we chose stability.
-- -f 4 is the choice of fitness function.
-For more information on fitness functions, see section below.
-For now, just know that 4 is the mapping for the neutral fitness function.
+- -f 5 is the choice of fitness function.
+For more information on fitness functions, refer to the SodaPop manual (PDF).
+For now, just know that 5 is the mapping for the neutral fitness function.
 - -p files/start/pop1K.snap is the argument for the starting population snapshot.
 - -g files/genes/gene_list.dat is the argument for the gene index list.
 - -o neutral is the prefix for output.